jcockayne/hydrocyclone_code/README.md

 - **Hydrocyclone_Results_Temporal_PCs** plots the posterior in principle component directions as of the final time point.
 - **Hydrocyclone_Results_Temporal_Variance** shows the change in the integrated standard deviation at the final time point as a function of the number of design points.

+## Acknowledgements

+The collection of the real tomographic data was supported by an EPSRC research grant (GR/R22148/01).